keybase/go-keychain/README.md

 A library for accessing the Keychain for OSX and iOS.

-Requires Mac OSX 9 or greater and iOS 7 or greater.
+Requires OS X 10.9 or greater and iOS 8 or greater.

 ## Usage